 Intermediate: This level is for dancers who already social dance Slow Balboa and have taken at least a workshop or series on the dance form.
 If you have not taken a Slow Balboa course before or want to improve your skills in advance of Stardust, two of the instructors at Stardust have two excellent online courses you should consider available on their website.
 People signing up for this level likely feel comfortable dancing Slow Balboa with folks of all levels and may even have competed in Slow Balboa before.
 Experience with Slow Balboa is required.

-Advanced: This level requires an invite or audition.
-The audition process may involve either a video or a level test, and details will be provided soon.
+Advanced: This level requires a level test that will take place during the first class.
 Dancers hoping to reach this level should practice the basics of their Slow Balboa (Dean’s basic, the slow out, Laminu, etc.).
 Dancers at this level have likely taken multiple classes in Slow Balboa and currently social dance Slow Balboa locally.
+Substantial experience with Slow Balboa is required.

 Not sure which level is the best fit for you?
 There are many reasons you should consider the beginner class